Skip to main content

 4 mentions Positive Neutral Negative

-• “The game had some microtransactions, but they were not required at all to beat the game.
-Speaking of the game, back when it was playable, it was completely replayable with increased difficulty under the classic game mode of New Game +.”
+• “The game had some microtransactions but they were not required at all to beat the game.
+Speaking of the game, back when it was playable as a story experience, it was completely replayable with increased difficulty under the classic game mode of New Game +.”

-• “Given the nature of these mobile games built around short bursts of gameplay, they are practically infinitely replayable.
-Some aspects I will only be able to touch briefly upon, considering they require significant time investment overall to make headway.”
+• “Given the nature of these mobile games built around short bursts of gameplay, they are practically infinitely replayable, though some aspects require significant time investment to progress.”

 • “Replayability: 9.5”